karol-broda/udp_dns_server_c/README.md

 ![c](https://img.shields.io/badge/C-%23A8B9CC.svg?style=for-the-badge&logo=c&logoColor=white)

-this monorepo contains a lightweight dns server implemented in c that handles basic dns queries using predefined mappings from a json file.
+a (hopefully) lightweight, custom dns server implemented in c, designed to handle basic dns queries using predefined mappings from a json file. this server supports common dns record types such as a, aaaa, cname, mx, and ns records, and includes wildcard domain support.

 ## table of contents